Synthetica9/tufte-pandoc/README.md

 If you can't use Nix for some reason, you'll have to install at least this software.

+## Attribution

+If you use this template, you can credit @hilhorst-19, which is included in the default Biblatex file.

 ## Future work

 * Use nix-build instead of nix-shell, for performance, persistence, and reproducibility.